Articles on: Layouts and widgets

 Conditions within a rule are chained with AND or OR operators.
 Each condition (after the first) has a logic selector to choose AND or OR.

-Conditions are evaluated left to right in sequence — there is no parentheses grouping.
+Conditions are evaluated left to right in sequence.
 For example:

 RSI14 < 30 AND close < BB Lower OR volume > SMA20